Skip to Main Content

 • Take extra care when cleaning patient areas and items the patient uses:

-• Wear a disposable mask and gloves any time you might handle patient body fluids, including tissues or diapers.
+• Wear a disposable mask and gloves any time you handle patient body fluids, including tissues or diapers.

 • Do not share towels or blankets.